A bold, navy blue cover image with the words GP Frontline in white.

 He points to examples where preventative medicine has really made an impact: encouraging patients to cut down on smoking or alcohol and to consider losing weight when necessary.
 But he also cites large scale vaccination programmes, the push for improved cardiovascular health and work on preventing older people from having dangerous falls – and how general practice has had a pivotal role in all these important interventions.

-The decision to make Preventative Medicine the College’s clinical priority was made in consultation with its clinical advisor network, with members of the group being asked to recommend areas they feel are under-resourced, under-represented or lacking clinical guidance.
+The decision to make Preventative Medicine the College’s clinical priority was made in consultation with its clinical adviser network, with members of the group being asked to recommend areas they feel are under-resourced, under-represented or lacking clinical guidance.
 It was passed by the College’s governing Council in June.

 In Adrian’s view, healthcare should be organised so that it isn’t simply jumping from crisis to crisis, but empowering people to protect their health and the health of future generations.
 Investment in prevention pays off with savings in the long term, he says, and ‘when people have fewer long-term conditions, they are much more able to join the workforce, which benefits the economy.’